Synopsis: The challenge of profitably from making EVs will change the landscape.

-There were repeated claims that only Tesla is making a profit from EVs, and that even BYD was making a loss from EVs.
-Now most of those making the loss claims, concede BYD is now making a profit from EVs, but seem to forget that even Tesla did not make a profit at all until the final 3 months of 2019, so companies making a loss on EVs are not doomed to always be making a loss on EVs.
+Until recently, there were repeated claims that only Tesla is making a profit from EVs.
+Most have now also conceded that BYD is clearly also making a profit from EVs.
+But it is easy to forget that even Tesla did not make a profit at all until the final 3 months of 2019, so companies making a loss on EVs are not doomed to forever be making a loss on EVs.

-It may seem crazy that established brands like Toyota or VW would have difficulty making EVs at profit, but on further examination, it becomes clear the very nature of the market segments of these companies, is that any vehicle needs to reach a high production volume per year to make a profit, EVs included.
+It may seem crazy that established brands like Toyota or VW would have difficulty making EVs at profit, but on further examination, it becomes clear the very clear that the nature of the market segments of these companies are ones where vehicles need to reach a high production volume per year to make a profit.
+Getting EVs production to these levels is a big step.

 The more mainstream the market segment, the more vehicles must be produced per year in order to be profitable.
 Only Tesla and BYD are clearly over the threshold for high volume segments for their EVs, with some other brands over the threshold for more niche segments.